hpatches/hpatches-benchmark/README.md

 SEQUENCE.IMNAME.PATCH_IDX
 ```

-specifying the `SEQUENCE` and `IMNAME` of the image file and the index `PATCH_INDX` of the patch in the image.
-Indexes start from zero.
-For instance `i_ski.ref.3` denotes the *fourth* patch in the `data/hpatches/i_ski/ref.png` file.
+specifying the `SEQUENCE` and `IMNAME` of the patch-image containing the patch and the index `PATCH_INDX` of the patch in that image.
+Indexes start from zero, such that `i_ski.ref.3` denotes the *fourth* patch in the `data/hpatches/i_ski/ref.png` file.

-The following pseudo-code shows how to read patch `SEQUENCE.IMNAME.PATCH_IDX`:
+The following pseudo-code shows how to extract the patch `SEQUENCE.IMNAME.PATCH_IDX` from this data:

 ```python
 image = read_image('data/hpatches/SEQUENCE/IMNAME.png');